 - your work address, email address and phone numbers;

 - your job title;

-- your bank account details where invoices are submitted;
+- your bank account details in relation to where invoices are submitted or to be paid;

 - photographs, where provided to us or taken as part of the services we provide;

 - information related to the browser or device (through IP addresses and cookies) you use to access our website or other online services; or engage with us for web and application hosting activities;

 2. How do we use this information and what is the legal basis for this use?

 We process the personal data for the following purposes:

 - as required to establish and fulfil a contract with you, for example, if you make a purchase from us or enter into an agreement to provide or receive services.
 This may include communicating with you on an ‘economic activity’ purpose provisioning a range of services.
 We require this information in order to enter into a contract with you and are unable to do so without it;